MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-invoice-proposal-performance.md

 This feature improves performance by enforcing the **Project** filter to return transactions only matching the filter.
 Previously, if the project filter was set to a subproject or parent project then billing rules assigned to anything in the parent, sibling projects, or child projects would be returned.
 Users can now filter to specific subprojects, the parent project, or leave the **Project** filter blank to return all transactions for the specified contract.

+If you create an invoice proposal from within a project, the **Project** filter will be read-only and locked to the current parent or subproject.
+You can create an invoice proposal from the contract or from the **Project invoice proposals** menu to be able to add and change the **Project** filter specified.

 > [!NOTE]
 > The project filter only works for time and material or milestone type billing rules as only these billing rule types specify the project as part of the configuration.

-To enable the **performance improvement to filter by project for project invoice proposals with billing rules** feature to reduce the time needed to create a new invoice proposal for posted project transactions, complete the following steps.
+To enable the **Performance improvement to filter by project for project invoice proposals with billing rules** feature to reduce the time needed to create a new invoice proposal for posted project transactions, complete the following steps.

 1. Go to **Feature management** > **All**.
-In the feature list, locate **performance improvement to filter by project for project invoice proposals with billing rules**.
+In the feature list, locate **Performance improvement to filter by project for project invoice proposals with billing rules**.
 2. Select **Enable now**.
 3. Refresh your browser, and then create a new invoice proposal.

-This feature can be used with the project invoice proposal performance enhancement feature to prevent the automatic display of transactions prior to applying filters.
+This feature can be used with the **Project invoice proposal performance enhancement** feature to prevent the automatic display of transactions prior to applying filters.